melanke/CascadeCanvas/README.md

 	theNameOfMyDrawing: {
 		zIndex: -3, //the less zIndex is the most visible it is (in the front of other drawings)
-		offsetX: 10, //drawing will be 10 to the right
+		offsetX: 10, //X of the drawing will be at element.x + 10
-		offsetY: 10, //10 to the bottom
+		offsetY: 10, //Y of the drawing will be at element.y + 10
-		offsetW: 10, //10 wider, 5 to each side
+		offsetW: 10, //Width of the drawing will be element.w + 10, 5 to each side
-		offsetH: 10, //10 taller, 5 to each side
+		offsetH: 10, //Height of the drawing will be element.h + 10, 5 to each side
 		angle: 30, //rotated 30 degrees
 		anchor: { //point where the rotation will anchor
 			x: 10, //x and y from element x and y